hiero-ledger/hiero-website/content/_index.md

 [[section_roadmap_points]]
-heading = "Transparent voting mechanisms for the community" text = "Together with the Linux Foundation, the Hiero TSC seeks to establish voting mechanisms that can be used in electing new committee members.
-Such transparency is instrumental in developing trust by integrating the community in all aspects of the project's governance and operations." icon = "images/fpo-icon-small.png"
+heading = "Transparent voting mechanisms for the community" text = '''
+Together with the Linux Foundation, the Hiero TSC seeks to establish voting mechanisms that can be used in electing new committee members.
+Such transparency is instrumental in developing trust by integrating the community in all aspects of the project's governance and operations.
+'''
+icon = "images/fpo-icon-small.png"

 [[section_roadmap_points]]
-heading = "Transition of network repositories" text = "Hedera has existed since WHEN, which has allowed its developer ecosystem to grow as represented by the variety of projects within its repository (https://github.com/hashgraph).
-With the number of projects involved, the initial priorities are to transition the repositories needed to run a fully functioning base network (including Consensus Node, Mirror Node, JSON-RPC-Relay, and others) as soon as possible." icon = "images/fpo-icon-small.png"
+heading = "Transition of network repositories" text = '''
+Hedera has existed since WHEN, which has allowed its developer ecosystem to grow as represented by the variety of projects within its repository (<a href="https://github.com/hashgraph" target="_blank" rel="noreferrer noopener">https://github.com/hashgraph</a>).
+With the number of projects involved, the initial priorities are to transition the repositories needed to run a fully functioning base network (including Consensus Node, Mirror Node, JSON-RPC-Relay, and others) as soon as possible.
+'''
+icon = "images/fpo-icon-small.png"

 [[section_roadmap_points]]
-heading = "Transition of SDKs" text = "The next phase of code contributions involve those that allow developed applications to take advantage of the myriad of a network’s services.
-Here the SDK clients are essential parts and should be migrated to Hiero directly after or parallel with the network repositories." icon = "images/fpo-icon-small.png"
+heading = "Transition of SDKs" text = '''
+The next phase of code contributions involve those that allow developed applications to take advantage of the myriad of a network’s services.
+Here the SDK clients are essential parts and should be migrated to Hiero directly after or parallel with the network repositories.
+'''
+icon = "images/fpo-icon-small.png"

 [[section_roadmap_points]]
-heading = "Renaming and rebranding" text = "Repositories in the Hedera GitHub organization (https://github.com/hashgraph) use “Hedera” or “Hashgraph” as names of the project reflecting the initial motivations for its use, reflected in the repository and project names but also in the sources.
-With the transition of sources to Hiero we plan to refactor all those projects and use Hiero as core element in naming conventions." icon = "images/fpo-icon-small.png"
+heading = "Renaming and rebranding" text = '''
+Repositories in the Hedera GitHub organization (<a href="https://github.com/hashgraph" target="_blank" rel="noreferrer noopener">https://github.com/hashgraph</a>) use “Hedera” or “Hashgraph” as names of the project reflecting the initial motivations for its use, reflected in the repository and project names but also in the sources.
+With the transition of sources to Hiero we plan to refactor all those projects and use Hiero as core element in naming conventions.
+'''
+icon = "images/fpo-icon-small.png"

 [[section_roadmap_points]]
-heading = "Enabling better communication with the community" text = "TBD" icon = "images/fpo-icon-small.png"
+heading = "Enabling better communication with the community" text = '''
+TBD
+'''
+icon = "images/fpo-icon-small.png"

 [[section_roadmap_points]]
-heading = "Better support regarding contributions especially for newcomers" text = "TBD" icon = "images/fpo-icon-small.png"
+heading = "Better support regarding contributions especially for newcomers" text = '''
+TBD
+'''
+icon = "images/fpo-icon-small.png"
 +++